Technical Standards for Admission, Advancement and Graduation

 - Intellectual-Conceptual, Integrative, and Quantitative Abilities

-- Students must possess and demonstrate the analytical, conceptual, integrative, quantitative and reasoning skills that are critical to a physician’s ability to assimilate and integrate large volumes of information from diverse sources.
+- Possess and demonstrate the analytical, conceptual, integrative, quantitative and reasoning skills that are critical to assimilate and integrate large volumes of information from diverse sources.

-- Students must be able to use these skills in a timely manner to solve medical problems in order to deliver appropriate patient care.
+- Be able to use these skills in a timely manner to solve medical problems in order to deliver appropriate patient care.

-- Students should be able to comprehend, understand, and adapt to different educational environments and learning modalities.
+- Be able to comprehend, understand, and adapt to different educational environments and learning modalities.

 - Observational Skills

-- Students must be able to participate in all activities requiring observation and processing of information.
+- Be able to participate in all activities requiring observation and processing of information.
 The ability to observe is required for all educational environments and learning modalities.

-- Students should be able to assess a patient and evaluate findings accurately.
+- Be able to assess a patient and evaluate findings accurately.
 These skills require the ability to perceive and interpret visual, auditory, and tactile information.

 - Physical Abilities